yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 ## If

-In JavaScript, a conditional judgement statement `if` shoule be used like this:
+In JavaScript, a conditional judgement statement `if` should be used like this:

 ```js
 if (foo) {